-Extending a Chelsea house calls for careful design within strict conservation control.
-TrustBuilt Projects designs and builds rear, side-return and glazed garden extensions across SW3 and SW10 — all managed by us, with the planning and heritage detailing the Royal Borough expects.
+Extending a Chelsea house calls for careful design on small, tightly packed plots.
+TrustBuilt Projects builds rear, side-return and structurally glazed garden extensions across SW3 and SW10 — from the artisan cottages around World's End to the Georgian terraces off the King's Road and the riverside streets near Cheyne Walk — all managed by us within the Royal Borough's conservation control.

-Chelsea extension costs reflect prime specification, glazing quality and the conservation/listed detailing required.
+Chelsea extension costs reflect the tight terraced plots, the glazing quality owners want onto courtyard gardens, and the conservation detailing the Royal Borough requires.
 Typical ranges:

 | Project type | Typical cost | Timeline |